|

 Cuyahoga Falls High School in 1915.

-A multi-talented athlete who starred in football,
+A multi-talented athlete who starred in baseball,

 four-sport letterman.
 As a quarterback, he helped